Size : 173; 134-94-124

 Classic camber, classic tip, low profile tail.

 Here is more on how Lunik products are made.

 The boards are as environment friendly as possible.
 The core, the top-sheet and the sidewalls are all made of wood.
 Flax fibers are organic.
 Every layer is pressed with bio-based epoxy resin.
 Only the base is plastic (Ptex IS7500) and the edges are made of steel.

 The core of the ski contains wood only.
-I use European ash tree, which is extremely solid and very flexible – almost unbreakable.
+I use European ash, which is extremely solid and very flexible – almost unbreakable.
 I craft the core entirely by hand, from cutting the wood strips to thickenessing.

 The top-sheet is made of wood veneer.
 The sheets come from local companies and I aim to use European wood species as much as possible.

-I use Sei whale bio-based epoxy system.
+I use Sei whale bio-based epoxy system from R*Concept.
 This resin has been developed to reduce greenhouse gas emissions by replacing some of the petroleum-based components with bio-based renewable materials.

 Photos by Johanna Vanamo